Stuycs-K/finalprojectapcs-3-wang-jessie-li-jamie/README.md

 # Intended usage:

-Users will begin in build mode, where they can build a maze tile by tile on a grid.
-Users click the mouse to place things, use the t key to switch between tiles, spikes, dart traps, and points, and can use the r key the rotate them.

-Users can use the spacebar to switch between build and play mode.
+Users will begin in play mode and can use the spacebar to switch between build and play mode.
 In play mode, the user controls a character moving through a maze using the arrow keys.
 The objective is to collect points, make it to the end, and avoid any obstacle that could kill you.

+In build mode, users can build a maze tile by tile on a grid.
+Users click the mouse to place things, use the t key to switch between tiles, spikes, dart traps, and points, and can use the r key the rotate them.

 The game interface includes:
 *A grid layout